aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Submit to repository
 - Submit your icon for review by [opening a new issue](../../issues/new/choose) (select "Icon submission") and add your file(s) / info.
-- Alternately, you can fork this project (see [this GitHub guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)).
+- Alternately, you can fork this project (only recommended for those who know how to use git).

 ## Technical
 <details>